 Although, the Day of the Dead (also known as el Dia de los Muertos and Los Finados) is most prominently recognized and celebrated in Mexico, it is also very popular in many villages and towns in Belize.
-This is due to the fact that the tradition of celebrating the life and death of lost loved relatives dates back to the ancient Maya, an indigenous culture of Belize and Mesoamerica.
+This is due to the fact that the tradition of celebrating the life and death of lost loved ones dates back to the ancient Maya, an indigenous culture of Belize and Central America.

 What makes this event unique?

 On the Day of the Dead, Maya and Mestizo communities across Belize unanimously get together to commemorate the life and death of their ancestors.
-This is done by decorating small tables as alters at home and including water, flowers, fruits, candles and portraits of their deceased.
+This is done at people’s homes by decorating small tables as alters and including water, flowers, fruits, candles and portraits of their deceased.
 Families also make sure to have delicious traditional Belizean foods such as tamales, Bollos, Caldo de Gallina local, Chirmole and Ishpasha Atole.
 As for favorite alcoholic drinks, rum and tequila seem to be the popular choices.

 Thank you dear ancestors.

 How do you celebrate the life and death of your passed loved ones?